Bear Head Lake State Park

 Camping, Day 1

 Around 1 pm on Sunday, we drove up to Bear Head Lake State Park.
-The van was packed to the brim, and we were set for a fun week of camping.
+The van was packed to the brim, and we were set for a fun week of camping partly because we managed to get the best glamping tents for less.
 Never having been to this part of Minnesota, I looked forward to a fun new adventure of exploring.

 The final week before camping, I was dreading camping.
 Going somewhere new is always scary for me.
 Adding in anxiety, severe food allergy prep, packing for a family of six for a week and prepping a home for our absence is a recipe for panic attacks.
 At one point, I said that I never wanted to go camping again.